Frank Mautino: Early life and career

 Frank Mautino earned an associate degree from Illinois Valley Community College and later earned a bachelor's degree in marketing from Illinois State University.
 He then served as a Corporate Brand Manager for Mautino Distributing Company.
+Also works at Alfano's pizza in Ottawa, Illinois.

-He is married to his wife Lena with whom he has three children Pietro, Luciana and James.
+He is married to his wife Lena with whom he has three children.
 He has also served as the Chairman of the Bureau County Democratic Party.

-State Representative
+State representative

 Mautino was appointed to the state house in 1991 and elected in 1992.
 He served as a full-time legislator and his committee assignments included Rules, Revenue & Finance, Appropriations-General Service, Insurance, Agriculture & Conservation, Property Tax and Public Utilities.

 During his time in the House, he was credited with coming up with a solution to fixing the fiscal problems with the state's unemployment insurance trust fund.

 In his capacity as a state representative he also sat on the Comprehensive Health Insurance Board of Illinois.
 He was also a Deputy Majority Leader and chairman of the House Democratic Downstate Caucus.

 His associated Senator was Sue Rezin.